buff-sudo/Smyles-Station/docs/setup/install.md

 1. Press `Win + R`
 2. Type `shell:startup` and press Enter
-3. Right-click in the folder ’ New ’ Shortcut
+3. Right-click in the folder ï¿½ New ï¿½ Shortcut
 4. Browse to: `C:\Program Files\Smyles Station\Smyles Station.exe`
 5. Click OK and name it "Smyles Station"